gaehlerm/SoftwareEngineering/README.md

 # 24. Datatypes

+// what is the definition of data types and variable types?

 // primitive obsession -> David Sackstein Cppcon 2022

 There are hundreds of built-in datatypes.
 But again, I recommend not to use too many of them.
 Types by themselves are not improving your code.
 Only use other built-in types than mentioned here if you think it does so.

 At the same time it has to be said that using custom types (classes) is highly recommended.
 For example you should always use a class `Money` when appropriate and not use floating point numbers.
 Using custom types makes the code more readable and easier to write.
+It prevents you from primitive obsession.

 "Primitive obsession is a code smell in which primitive data is used excessively to represent data models."
 This is a very common phenomenon.
 Integer values are used as time, even though the there would be a time class in pretty much every programming language.
 Or strings are used to store all kind of information as we'll see an example further below.